nika34-glitch/nut-j-b/RUNBOOK.md

 ## Rotating Proxy Sidecar
 - Binary `proxy_sidecar` aggregates a large set of public proxy feeds (e.g. free-proxy-list.net, CheckerProxy, SocksList.us, Spys.one, SSLProxies.org) and verifies each proxy with a POP3 handshake.
 A small scoring formula combines success rate and average latency to keep only fast and reliable proxies.
-- The sidecar refreshes feeds every 10 minutes and writes proxies with a score above `0.7` to `proxies.txt`.
+- The sidecar refreshes feeds every **15 minutes** and writes proxies with a score above `0.7` to `proxies.txt`.
 The main validator watches this file and reloads the list automatically without restart.
+The feeds now include the continuously updated lists from [VMHeaven Free Proxy List](https://github.com/vmheaven/VMHeaven-Free-Proxy-Updated).

 ## Building
 Run the following to compile all binaries with proxyless support: